When you raise chickens of your own you realize just how different their eggs can be from commercial counterparts!

 Here are eight common reasons your chicken has laid a soft shell egg and what it can mean.

-It’s often during this time of a chicken’s life where they will produce odd eggs like soft-shell eggs, or eggs with other deformities.
+It’s often during this time of a chicken’s life that they will produce odd eggs like soft-shell eggs, or eggs with other deformities.

 Although it’s completely safe to eat your chicken’s first egg, it’s for this reason many chicken owners often honor their first egg in other ways.